JeeWeetje/lora-azure-iot-workshop/developermode.md

   ![alt tag](img/devmode/devmode-settings-update-fordev.png)

-4. Start using developer features, by selecting `Developer mode`
+4. Start using developer features, by selecting `Developer mode`. _(Note: this can cause a reboot of your computer)_

   ![alt tag](img/devmode/devmode-settings-update-fordev-devmode.png)